 where a specific mode or system emerged:

-can precede, occur during or take place after economic development.
+of transportation can precede, occur during or take place

-the specific contributions of transport to development.
+of transport to development.
 Each case study appears to

-be specific to a set of timing circumstances that
+be specific to a set of timing circumstances that are difficult

-range from the positive through the permissive to the negative.
+of impacts range from the positive through the permissive

 4. Transport as a Factor of Production

-become less dependent on relations with the environment
+has become less dependent on relations with the environment

 (resources) and more dependent on relations across space.
-While resources remain

-This is particularly the case for multinational firms that can
+levels of mobility.
+This is particularly the case for multinational

-from the 16th to the 18th centuries.
-They supported the development
+expansion from the 16th to the 18th centuries.
+They supported

 - Rivers and canals.
 The first stage of the industrial